janevalencia/nextjs-ssr-comments/README.md

 Your users should be able to:

-- View the optimal layout for the app depending on their device's screen size (mobile & desktop).
+- [ ] View the optimal layout for the app depending on their device's screen size (mobile & desktop).
-- See hover states for all interactive elements on the page.
+- [ ] See hover states for all interactive elements on the page.
-- Create, Read, Update, and Delete comments and replies.
+- [ ] Create, Read, Update, and Delete comments and replies.
-- Upvote and downvote comments.
+- [ ] Upvote and downvote comments.
-- **Bonus**: If you're building a purely front-end project, use `localStorage` to save the current state in the browser that persists when the browser is refreshed.
+- [ ] State is saved in database (or if you are creating a full front-end project, then make use of localStorage).
-- **Bonus**: Instead of using the `createdAt` strings from the `data.json` file, try using timestamps and dynamically track the time since the comment or reply was posted.
+- [ ] Instead of using the `createdAt` strings from the `data.json` file, try using timestamps and dynamically track the time since the comment or reply was posted.
-- First-level comments should be ordered by their score.
+- [ ] First-level comments should be ordered by their score.
-- Nested replies are ordered by time added (earliest to latest).
+- [ ] Nested replies are ordered by time added (earliest to latest).
-- Replying to a comment adds the new reply to the bottom of the nested replies within that comment.
+- [ ] Replying to a comment adds the new reply to the bottom of the nested replies within that comment.
-- A confirmation modal should pop up before a comment or reply is deleted.
+- [ ] A confirmation modal should pop up before a comment or reply is deleted.
-- Adding a new comment or reply uses the `currentUser` object from within the `db.json` file (or if you have used db / localStorage to store `currentUser`).
+- [ ] Adding a new comment or reply uses the `currentUser` object from within the `db.json` file (or if you have used db / localStorage to store `currentUser`).
-- You can only edit or delete your own comments and replies.
+- [ ] You can only edit or delete your own comments and replies.

 ## Assets